joshua-fwtx/portfolio-website/README.md

-# portfolio-website-react
+# Portfolio Website

-A personal portfolio implementation made in ReactJS.
+A personal portfolio website implemented in ReactJS.

+Showcases github projects and houses resume information and contact details.